-Here’s my raised planter with seating area for two.
-This was a DIY raised planter built on a budget.
-I’d like to share with you how I made this with this easy to follow step by step guide.
-I’ve used timber which is available from most hardware stores or your local timber merchant and a basic set of tools that many of you may already have.
+Here’s my DIY raised planter with a seating area for two.
+This was a DIY-raised planter built on a budget.
+Within this post, I’m going to share with you how I made this planter with an easy step-by-step guide.
+You can find all the materials from your local hardware or timber merchant and a basic set of tools which many of you will already have.
 This is a great idea for garden seating with the addition of a spacious planter.

 This raised garden bed with seating can be built within a weekend and will provide a place to grow flowers, vegetables, fruits or simple grasses and ferns.
 It also provides a place to sit, relax and enjoy your garden.
 If you’re not convinced a DIY planter seat project is right for you then you could consider a raised planter with seating kit.
 These kits are available in a number of different shapes and sizes and will take the hassle out of the majority of the project.